 Aimee Williams-Maynard, Members and Supporters Officer

-Aimee job-shares the members and supporters officer role with Pauline Davis.
-Together they manage the day-to-day work of recruiting, engaging and retaining the party's members and supporters and responding to member enquiries and requests.
+Aimee is the members and supporters officer.
+She manages the day-to-day work of recruiting, engaging and retaining the party's members and supporters and responding to member enquiries and requests.

 Catherine Mayer, President

 Catherine is a bestselling author and award-winning journalist with a career spanning The Economist, the German news weekly FOCUS and TIME magazine.
 Her most recent book 'Attack of the Fifty Foot Women: How Gender Equality Can Save the World!' includes the story of why in 2015 she co-founded the Women’s Equality Party.
 She served as elected president of the Foreign Press Association in London, is on the founding committee of WOW - The Women of the World Festival and was a judge for the 2018 Women’s Prize for Fiction.
 She is the Executive Director of the think tank, Datum Future.

 Catherine is the President of the Women’s Equality Party.